smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 # EVM Log Events

-This document describes the design for log triggers components for managing evm log events.
+This document describes the design for evm log triggers components.

 <br />